Free Template

 Parents, guardians, and authorized individuals

-These persons may be authorized by the parents to collect the child from the child care company’s premises.
+These people may be authorized by the parents to collect the child from the child care company’s premises.

 Payment rates and schedule